ulisesfm-py/MNIST-Fashion-Neural-Network-Classifier/README.md

-# MNIST-Neural-Network-Classifier
+# MNIST Fashion Neural Network Classifier

-This project implements a neural network from scratch to classify handwritten digits from the MNIST dataset.
+This project implements a neural network from scratch to classify grayscale images of clothing from the MNIST dataset.
 Data folder is not added because of storage limits in github.
+The dataset can be obtain from: \href{https://github.com/zalandoresearch/fashion-mnist}{Zalando Github Link}
 Data folder contains:
 * images_train.csv
 * images_test.csv